Efficient Bayesian Modeling of Binary and Categorical Data in R: The UPG Package: Analyzing binary and categorical data using UPG

 \begin{Sinput} R> data("program",package="UPG") R> head(program,5) \end{Sinput}

 \begin{Soutput} program intercept female ses write 1 vocation 1 1 1 -1.875280 2 general 1 0 2 -2.086282 3 vocation 1 0 3 -1.453276 4 vocation 1 0 1 -1.664278 5 vocation 1 0 2 -2.297284 \end{Soutput}

 This data set is also known as the \code{hsbdemo} data set and is provided online by the University of California, Los Angeles Statistical Consulting Group.
-It is widely used in several R packages and in other software tools as example data for multinomial logistic regression.\footnote{See for instance \url{https://stats.idre.ucla.edu/stata/dae/multinomiallogistic-regression/} for usage of the data in Stata.}
+This data is used in several R packages and in other software tools as example data for multinomial logistic regression.\footnote{See for instance \url{https://stats.idre.ucla.edu/stata/dae/multinomiallogistic-regression/} for usage of the data in Stata.}